Calabonga/Calabonga.Wpf.Mvvm.Zones/README.md

    ```
 ## Demo

-You can find in repository a demo project.
+You can find in this repository a `demo` project from where this snippets used.